yashodhank/install_mattermost/README.md

 ## Features

 - Automated installation and configuration of Mattermost, PostgreSQL, Nginx, and other necessary packages.
-- Supports both package and existing installation methods.
+- Supports both package and archive installation methods.
 - Automated SSL setup with Let's Encrypt.
 - Generates and configures a self-signed SSL certificate if the domain is not reachable.
 - Automated removal and cleanup of Mattermost and all associated components, users, and groups.